Measurements of Cosmic Proton Flux through Neutron Monitors Using Deep Networks and Imputation Techniques in the AMS-02 Era: Abstract

 \section{Abstract}

-Accurate measurements of cosmic ray proton flux are essential for studying the modulation processes of cosmic rays during the solar activity cycle.
+Accurate measurements of cosmic proton flux are essential for studying the modulation processes of cosmic rays during the solar activity cycle.
 A proton flux measurement method, based on ground-based neutron monitor (NM) data and deep learning techniques, is presented.
-After the necessary pre-processing of ground-based NM data using a convolutional neural network (CNN) model, we simulate the relationship between NM observations and proton flux measured by the Alpha Magnetic Spectrometer (AMS).
-The daily proton flux data, ranging from 1 GV to 100 GV, are obtained for the period from 2011 to 2024, showing strong agreement with the observed values.
-In addition, daily proton flux measurements are provided for periods when AMS data were unavailable due to operational reasons.
-For the first time, hourly proton fluxes as a function of rigidity are calculated dedicated to the short-time solar activity studies.
+After the necessary pre-processing of ground-based NM data using a convolutional neural network (CNN) model, we model the relationship between NM observations and proton flux measured by the Alpha Magnetic Spectrometer (AMS).
+The daily cosmic proton flux, ranging from 1 GV to 100 GV, is obtained for the period from 2011 to 2024, showing strong agreement with the observed values.
+In addition, daily proton flux is computed for periods when AMS measurements were unavailable due to operational reasons.
+For the first time, hourly proton flux as a function of rigidity are calculated for the study of the short-time solar activities.